 Trivia: Disney-Pixar’s 2015 The Good Dinosaur featured a Wyoming Apatosaurus named Arlo who meets a human friend while navigating an unfamiliar landscape.

-Tip: While downtown, check out Laramie’s Brewery Tour that brings you to five micro-breweries within a few blocks of each other.
+Tip: Afterwards, head downtown to check out Laramie’s Brewery Tour that brings you to five micro-breweries within a few blocks of each other.
 Start at Accomplice Mycro-Pub and end at The Library Sports Grille & Brewery.

 For a fun boutique with a modern yet vintage vibe, check out Poppy’s.